Dateline: Istanbul, Turkey

 Known for its density of industrial companies, the Campinas region is home to almost 18,000 industries.
 One of the largest industries is the petrochemical sector, with the country’s largest oil refinery located just a few miles outside of the city.

-The city is also home to major companies in the pharmaceutical, automotive, IT and telecommunications sector.
+The city is also home to major companies in the pharmaceutical, automotive, IT and telecommunications sectors.
 In fact, there is scarcely an industry that isn’t represented in this densely populated city.

 Home to the seven wonders of Campinas, the city attracts tourists as well as business visitors.
 From the Metropolitan Cathedral to the Culture Station, the Old Market to the Castle Tower, Campinas is rich with cultural tradition as well as its commercial enterprises.